Which is true?

 - If your time period is not long term or you would panic and sell in a crash, you should consider the 3 methods to reduce risk.

-- If you are truly a long term investor that will stay invested through think & thin:
+- If you are truly a long term investor that will stay invested through all the ups and downs:

 - A. You can ignore the 3 methods to reduce risk.
 They are likely to reduce your return.